“Bangladesh now is among the top-tier locations for prospective businesses to expand in.”

 Bangladesh is a relatively new and developing country.
 The area that makes up modern-day Bangladesh was ruled by Turkic, Indian and Mughal dynasties throughout history.
 The British even ruled the region at one point.
 When Britain left, it divided the colony into two parts based on religion: the Hindu part of India and the Muslim parts of modern-day Bangladesh and Pakistan, both under the same country of Pakistan.

 In 1947 the region became labeled as East Pakistan despite the fact that it was separated from West Pakistan by 1600 km (994 miles).
 The Bangladesh War of Independence resulted in the nation’s claim to independence in 1971.
 However, the country struggled with famine, natural disasters and poverty after the war had ended.
-Democracy was finally restored in 1991, and since then it has been fairly stable with rapid growth in population and economic progress.
+Democracy was finally restored in 1991; since then, it has been fairly stable with rapid population growth and economic progress.

 Since Bangladesh’s independence in 1971, Bangladesh has been led by female leaders for 25 years (and still is) or 50% of the time.
 This is a great trend considering the country has been through several internal wars and coups during that time.